Heitor Villa-Lobos: Brazilian influences

 In July 1922, Rubinstein gave the first performance of the piano suite A Prole do Bebê (The Baby's Family), composed in 1918.
 There had recently been an attempted military coup on Copacabana Beach, and places of entertainment had been closed for days; the public possibly wanted something less intellectually demanding, and the piece was booed.
 Villa-Lobos was philosophical about it, and Rubinstein later reminisced that the composer said, "I am still too good for them."
 The piece has been called "the first enduring work of Brazilian modernism".

 Rubinstein suggested that Villa-Lobos tour abroad, and in 1923 he set out for Paris.
 His avowed aim was to exhibit his exotic sound world rather than to study.
 Just before he left he completed his Nonet (for ten players and chorus) which was first performed after his arrival in the French capital.
 He stayed in Paris in 1923–24 and 1927–30, and there he met influential residents including Edgard Varèse, Pablo Picasso, Leopold Stokowski and Aaron Copland.
 Parisian concerts of his music made a strong impression.
 (Note: See, for example, the influence of the brilliance of his orchestral palette on the young Olivier Messiaen, discussed in Griffiths 1985.)

 In the 1920s, Villa-Lobos would cross paths with one of the most well-known and influential classical guitar performers in history, Andrés Segovia, to work on a commissioned guitar composition.
 Villa-Lobos responded by writing a set of twelve such pieces, each based on a tiny detail or figure played by Brazilian itinerant street musicians (chorões), transformed into an étude that is not merely didactic.
 Over time, this collection of etudes has gone on to become one of the integral sets in the modern classical guitar repertoire, seen as higher level studies guitarists will have to play at some point or another during their careers.
 The music of chorões also provided the initial inspiration for his Chôros, a series of compositions written between 1920 and 1929.
 The first European performance of Chôros No. 10, in Paris, caused a storm: L. Chevaillier wrote of it in Le Monde musical, "[it is] an art ... to which we must now give a new name."
-Though he not as well known for his guitar compositions, everything he wrote for the instrument is considered standard repertoire and is regarded with utmost importance.
+Though he is not as well known for his guitar compositions, everything he wrote for the instrument is considered standard repertoire and is regarded as of utmost importance.